 • Location: La Porte

-• Years active: c.
+• Years Active in the Business: c.
 1900s - 1920s (bottled for Big Boy after 1928)

 George Lamberson was born in Greece in 1869 (his gravestone lists 1869, although the year varies in U.S. Census records, including the 1940 census) and died in 1946.
 He is buried in Pine Lake Cemetery in La Porte.